forresttindall/RGB-JHewitt-Wardriver/README.md

 ## License

-This project is fully open source and released under [MIT License].
+This project is fully open source and released under [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgments

-Special thanks to Joseph Hewitt for the original wardriver code and inspiration.
-Additional acknowledgments ## Acknowledgments

 Special thanks to Joseph Hewitt ([@JosephHewitt](https://github.com/JosephHewitt)) for the original wardriver code and inspiration.
 Additionally, acknowledgment goes to [Krrawn](https://www.instagram.com/krrawn/?hl=en) for his case design, which sparked the idea to integrate RGB LEDs into the wardriver.